HardiRaval/HardiRaval/README.md

 Explored Netflix movie trends by genre, duration, and release year using SQL and Python.
 - Identified patterns in content offerings and popularity.
 - Visualized genre evolution over time.
-- Tools: SQL, Python, Seaborn
+- Tools: Tableau, MS Excel

 ---